aignas/anikevicius.lt/content/blog/makefiles_adding_prerequisites/index.md

 <!-- more -->

-The following `Makefile` make file illustrates what we have at hand:
+The following `Makefile` illustrates what we have at hand:
 ```makefile
 api: dep
 	@echo "-- building API --"